-RADINT is called by RADDRV to launch the full radiation computations.
+- RADINT or RADINTG is called by RADDRV to launch the full radiation computations, depending on whether the pre-CY26R1 sampling configuration or the CY26R1 halo configuration is used for spatial interpolation (see 2.4.2).
 Zonal mean diagnostic of the temperature, clouds and albedo are computed.
 Temperature is vertically interpolated.
 Depending on the value of the variable NRINT an interpolation of all input variables to a coarser grid may be carried out.
 It may be necessary to subdivide the latitude belt in a few parts for the actual calculation of radiative fluxes because of storage space limitations.
 For this reason a loop over these parts follows.
 Inside this loop a call to routine RADLSW provides solar and thermal fluxes for a subset of points of that latitude row.
-These fluxes are converted into transmissivities and emissivities and after completion of the whole latitude circle they are transferred to the full grid when the calculations are carried out with the coarse resolution (NRINT>1).

-RADLSW is the driver routine of the solar and thermal fluxes by calling specialized routines SW for shortwave radiation and either RRTM_RRTM_140GP or LW for longwave radiation.
+These fluxes are converted into transmissivities and emissivities and after completion of the whole latitude circle they are transferred to the full grid when the calculations are carried out with the coarse resolution (NRINT>1). - RADLSW is the driver routine of the solar and thermal fluxes by calling specialized routines SW for shortwave radiation and either RRTM\RRTM\140GP or LW for longwave radiation.